GenomicDataInfrastructure/gdi-userportal-rems-synchronizer/README.md

 ### Using Docker

 Alternatively, you can run the compose file that provides a running instance of the application.
-Use the following command to run docker-compose:

-`podman compose up -d`, `docker compose up` or `docker-compose up`, depending on your current setup.
+To start the containers:
+- For Podman: `podman compose up -d`
+- For Docker (new version): `docker compose up -d`
+- For Docker (older version): `docker-compose up -d`

+Choose the command that matches your container runtime.
+We recommend using `podman compose up` for most setups.

 ## License

 - All original source code is licensed under [Apache-2.0](./LICENSES/Apache-2.0.txt).
-- All documentation is licensed under [CC-BY-4.0](./LICENSES/CC-BY-4.0.txt).
+- All documentation and images are licensed under [CC-BY-4.0](./LICENSES/CC-BY-4.0.txt).
 - For more accurate information, check the individual files.